Malachite01/deezer_to_mp3/README.md

 #### Requirements

-Then, you will have to install the project dependencies and requirements.
+Then, you will have to install the project dependencies and requirements (no matter wether you are on Windows or Linux).

 ```
 pip install -r requirements.txt